tomjoht/tomjoht.github.io/_restapicourse/docapis_codesamples_bestpractices.md

 ## Code samples are like candy for developers

 Code samples play an important role in helping developers use an API.
-No matter how much you try to explain and narrate *how*, it's only when you *show* that developer truly get it.
+No matter how much you try to explain and narrate *how*, it's only when you *show* something in action that developers truly get it.

 ## You are not the audience